lyhottag13/sys420/README.md

 ## Setup

-To run this project in development mode, click the setup.bat file in the root directory.

-Currently, there is no support for a buildable instance.
+Currently, there is support for a buildable instance.
+Simply run the setup.bat in the root directory and follow the instructions.

 ---